 Parks in Mind run by the Bournemouth Parks Foundation has created virtual ecotherapy activities to help improve people’s health and wellbeing during these difficult times.
 Take a look at the winter programme to get involved.

-Check out their Facebook page to enjoy virtual adventures during lockdown and to bring the outdoors into your home.
+Check out their Facebook page to enjoy virtual adventures and to bring the outdoors into your home.

 Even when at home you can still learn something new by yourself, with your family or with your young children with the National Trust's 'how to' guides such as:

 If you are self-isolating you may not be able to immerse yourself in nature as much as you'd like, however you can listen to podcasts from the National Trust and throw yourself into a new area of slice of this world.

 National Trust have partnered up with Peter Rabbit to provide you with downloadable activity packs to enjoy at home.
 These packs include puzzles, things to make and fun ideas to spark your imagination with your favourite Beatrix Potter characters.

 Looking for more activities to entertain your little ones?
 Look here